 However, because leads aren’t thoroughly vetted, many referrals may not be ready to buy or sell.

 Like all agent matching services, agents pay Sold.com a referral fee upon closing.
-The referral fee is 30% of the gross compensation.
-This fee is due for any closing that occurs with a referral within 18 months after you’re first introduced to the referral.
-These terms are fairly standard for agent matching services.
+The referral fee is 35% of the gross compensation.

-Sold.com also has a program called “Guaranteed Display” that allows agents to “sponsor” certain zip codes in exchange for more visibility.
-When you “sponsor” a zip code, Sold.com promises that you’ll show up 100% of the time in clients' search results in those zip codes.
+Sold.com also has a program called "Guaranteed Display" that allows agents to pay to sponsor certain zip codes in exchange for more visibility.
+When you sponsor a zip code, Sold.com promises that you’ll show up 100% of the time in clients' search results in those zip codes.

 What are Sold.com’s minimum requirements for partner agents?

 Sold.com has zero minimum requirements for agents.
 Any agent can sign up as long as they have a valid real estate agent license.